PrincetonUniversity/FastTemplatePeriodogram/README.md

 TODO
 ----

-* Extending this to a multiband template periodogram is a top priority after
+* Extending this to a multiband template periodogram is a top priority after fixing bugs and providing adequate documentation!